basic-1/basic-1c/a1stm8/docs/reference.md

 - `>=` - greater than or equal check
 - `<=` - less than equal check

 Non-numeric values can be compared using `==` and `!=` operators only.
 Non-numeric immediate values can be enclosed in double quotes.
-Use two double quote characters to escape a double quote character inside a string. `SUBSTR` function can be used to extract a substring from non-numeric value.
+Use two double quote characters to escape a double quote character inside a string.
+The next special functions can be used with non-numeric values:
+- `SUBSTR` function extracts a substring from a non-numeric value
+- `FIND` function searches for the first substring appearance in the source string (regular expressions can be used)

 `SUBSTR` function syntax: `SUBSTR(<value>, <start>, <count>)`, starting position is zero-based.
 If starting position is omitted, zero value is used, if `<count>` argument is omitted - `SUBSTR` function copies characters to the end of the string.
+`FIND` function syntax: `FIND(<source_string>, <substring> | <regexp>)`, supports ECMAScript regexp grammar.
+Returns zero-based substring position if the string or its part matches the regexp or -1 otherwise.

 **Examples:**
 `.IF __RET_ADDR_SIZE == 2`